YahorYeliseyenka/beautiful-scrapper-otodom/README.md

 ```
 # How it works

     Scrapper creates \data directory and its subdirectories.
+Subdirectory name
-Subdirectory name depends on the user input parameters (e.g. \data\renting-flat-poznan).
+    depends on the user input parameters (e.g. \data\renting-flat-poznan).

-    Scraper downloads all pages from the category, goes through all pages, gets a single offer and then gets inside to mine info.
+    Scraper downloads all pages from the category, goes through all pages, gets
+    a single offer and then gets inside to mine more info.
     Then it goes to another offer.
     Page by page.
     Category by category.

-    If otodom.pl block the query for pages, then scrapper will append this query to the end, to try it later.
+    If otodom.pl block the query for pages, then scrapper will append this
+    query to the end, to try it later.

     Scrapper saves offers info in JSON format files in \data subdirectories.